michaelyangbling/info-vis-hw1/Readme.md

   change of GDP with respect to time for each continent( each color ) is shown in problem 2. mean life expectancy ( divided by number of coutries in that continent )with respect to time always increases, for each continent, except for time in world war 1 and 2.
 The outlier is NA( North America) and SA( South america), which means they are not influenced so much by world wars.

-  mean mortality ( divided by number of coutries in that continent ) after world war 2 increases for a short time and then decreases for all continents.
+  mean mortality, per 1000 people,  ( divided by number of coutries in that continent ) after world war 2 increases for a short time and then decreases for all continents.
 The outlier is Oceania, which has not data until 1970.

 # problem 4

 variable 1: country ( converted to continent)

-variable 2: hiv ratio between 15 and 49
+variable 2: hiv ratio, per 100 people, between 15 and 49

-hiv ratio in Africa is much highier.
+hiv ratio( divided by number of coutries in that continent ) in Africa is much highier.

 Genrally, Hiv ratio in multiple continents increases in 1990 and then slowly decreases to stability.